Eumenes: Impact on the Age

 Eumenes' defeat is seen as spelling the end for the Argead loyalists and, effectively, the Argead monarchy, leaving Alexander's Empire "in the hands of men who owed no loyalty except to themselves".
 Bosworth believes Eumenes' duel with Antigonus "did more than anything to define the shape of the Hellenistic world".
 Green concurs, writing that "With [Eumenes] death... the fiction of the unified empire was exploded once and for all".

 Romm writes that Eumenes "was the last general in the field with the ability, and will, to defend [the Argeads]", and that "through sheer talent Eumenes had risen through the ranks; despite his Greek origins, he had come desperately close to gaining supreme power".
 Eumenes has been seen as a tragic figure, a man who seemingly tried to do the right thing but was overcome by a more ruthless enemy and the treachery of his own soldiers; in essence, that he failed not due to any lack of ability, but from "ill luck, bad alliances, and one very capable opponent".

-Historie is a historical fiction manga series that tells the life story of Eumenes.
+Historié is a historical fiction manga series by Hitoshi Iwaaki that tells the life story of Eumenes.